igcbioinformatics/ADER/material/Practical.md

 Finally, how to avoid PCR artifacts?
 To be as safe as possible, we would remove duplicates to avoid PCR artifacts, and this frequently needs to be done before the counting process.
 Nonetheless, given that duplicates can be frequent in RNA-Seq, usually we do not remove them.
 Assuming that PCR artifacts occur randomly, then we should not have the same artifact in different biological replicates.
 In any case, for genes that are very important to us, we should always also visually check the alignments using software such as IGV.

-## <a id="LO7.2">LO 7.2 - Use tools such as htseq-count and featureCounts to generate tables of gene counts</a>
+## <a id="LO7.2">LO 7.2 - Use tools such as featureCounts to generate tables of gene counts</a>

 A popular tool to generate gene counts from SAM/BAM alignments and GFF/GTF gene annotations is [htseq-count](http://www-huber.embl.de/HTSeq).
 Its default behavior is to generate counts at the gene level.
 It assigns a read to a gene if it unambiguously overlaps at least one part of a cDNA produced by the gene.
 It ignores reads mapping equally well to multiple positions by requiring by default a minimum mapping quality.
-By default it assumes stranded libraries, so if our library is unstranded, we need to explicitly set the unstranded option.
 [Featurecounts](http://bioinf.wehi.edu.au/featureCounts/) is a program similar to htseq-counts, but much more efficient.
 Qualimap also has functionality to generate read counts.

 **TASK**: In galaxy, use htseq-count with all samples of the guilgur dataset (which are unstranded) and the sample gtf file as the annotation.
 On the bottom of the galaxy htseq-count tool page, you can see the rules htseq uses to do the counting.
 Look at the different parameters of the tool.
 For this case, just change the strandness to 'No' and leave the rest of the parameters unchanged.
 Each htseq-count execution gives two results: one with the gene counts, and another with counts of reads that did not align, do not overlap a gene, or have ambiguous overlap or alignment.
 This second result serves also as a quality control.